educated-fool/friends/README.md

 -   Inspect `friends_quotes.csv` for a hands-on look at the analyzed dialogues.

--   Dive into the `project` folder to follow our comprehensive analysis narrative in `friends_project.rmd`.
+-   Dive into the `report` folder to follow our comprehensive analysis narrative in `friends_report.rmd`.

 -   Review our `proposal/friends_proposal.html` to trace our project's inception and its foundational goals.